splorg/openauth-nextjs-api-demo/README.md

 - Authenticating from a Next.js app
 - Protecting routes in middleware
-- verifying access token in external API from cookies or authorization header
+- Verifying access token in REST API from cookies or authorization header